RoboSats/robosats/README.md

 ## Contribute to the Robotic Satoshis Open Source Project
 See [CONTRIBUTING.md](CONTRIBUTING.md)

+## Original idea
+A simple, custody-minimized, lightning exchange using hold invoices is heavily inspired by [P2PLNBOT](https://github.com/grunch/p2plnbot) by @grunch

 ## License

 The Robotic Satoshis Open Source Project is released under the terms of the AGPL3.0 license.
 See [LICENSE](LICENSE) for more details.